 If any refunds are due based on the Return of Title IV calculation or the institutional refund policy calculation, any refunds will be made as soon as possible but not later than 45 days from the determination of withdrawal date in the order stated in section CFR 34 section 668.22.
-The order of payment of refunds is, 1) Unsubsidized Loans from Direct Loan, 2) Subsidized Loans from Direct Loan, 3) Perkins Loans, 4) PLUS (Graduate Students) Direct Loan, 5) PLUS (Parent) Direct Loan, 6) Pell Grant, This order would apply in accordance to the aid programs available at the institution.
+The order of payment of refunds is, 1) Unsubsidized Direct Loans.
+2) Subsidized Direct Loans 3) Direct PLUS Loans 4) Federal Pell Grants 5) FSEOG.
+This order would apply in accordance to the aid programs available at the institution.